 arc21 regularly engage with member councils to present progress reports and invite continuous feedback.
-We provide a monthly bulletin to Chief Executives, publish and widely distribute a magazine called Wasteline and hold annual presentations to the Chief Executives of member councils. arc21 meet monthly with senior officers and elected members of member councils.
+This includes meeting monthly with senior officers and elected members of member councils plus providing a Member's bulletin to Chief Executives every month.

 Review of Effectiveness